department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/burial-flags.md

 <div class="va-introtext">

-We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of the military service of a Veteran or Reservist.
+We provide a United States burial flag to drape on a casket (or coffin) or place with an urn in honor of the military service of a Veteran or Reservist.
 Find out how to apply for this burial honor.

 </div>